 Endodontists are dentists who specialize in treating the soft inner tissue at the roots of your teeth.
 After they completed dental school, they attended another dental school program for two or three additional years.
 The program is called an advanced specialty education program.

 The participants study only endodontic treatment and learn advanced techniques so they can give you the very best care.
 Endodontists are specialists.
-In their offices, they perform only endodontic procedures, both routine and complex.
-They are also experienced at finding the cause of oral and facial pain that is difficult to diagnose.
+In their office, they perform only endodontic procedures, both routine and complex.
+They are also experienced at finding the cause of oral and facial pain that can be difficult to diagnose.

 Why is there a need for endodontic treatment?

 Sometimes the pulp inside your tooth becomes inflamed or infected.
 This can be caused by deep decay, the performance of repeated dental procedures on the tooth, a crack or chip in the tooth, or a blow to the tooth.